PrefectHQ/prefect/docs/concepts/work-pools.md

 | `--run-once` | Only run worker polling once.
 By default, the worker runs forever. |
 | `--limit`, `-l` | The maximum number of flow runs to start simultaneously. |

 You must start a worker within an environment that can access or create the infrastructure needed to execute flow runs.
-Your worker will deploy flow runs to the infrastructure corresponding to the worker type.
+The worker will deploy flow runs to the infrastructure corresponding to the worker type.
 For example, if you start a worker with type `kubernetes`, the worker will deploy flow runs to a Kubernetes cluster.

 !!! tip "Prefect must be installed in execution environments"
     Prefect must be installed in any environment where you intend to run the worker or execute a flow run.